terabyte128/breadcrumbs/recipes/one_day_sourdough.md

 4. Form a loaf and place into a covered proofing basket for 2 hours.
 It should expand significantly during this time.
   - My loaf didn't quite double, but it did get larger.
 When it's soft and pillowy, it's ready to bake.
   - I don't have a proofing basket, but I find that a small colander lined with a floured dish towel works well.
 5. Start pre-heating the oven to 500F before the proof is finished.
-Place your pot in the oven so it's already hot when you transfer the bread to it.
+Place your pot in the oven so it's already hot when you transfer the dough to it.
+8. Transfer the dough out of the proofing basket and onto a work surface covered lightly in semolina flour.
+(Regular flour is fine too, but I like the texture of the semolina).
+8. Lightly score the dough (I have a razor blade from a safety razor that works well for this).
+This is easiest if done quickly and decisively.
+5. Transfer the dough to the pot.
+This is also easiest if you do it quickly.
+I like to pick up the cutting board and slide the dough into the pot as fast as possible, then I shake the pot side to side a little if I need to realign the dough inside of it.
+Don't overthink it.
-5. Score and bake the bread at 500F in a covered pot for 30 min followed by 15 min at 450F in an uncovered pot (or until your desired crustiness).
+9. Bake at 500F in a covered pot for 30 min followed by 15 min at 450F in an uncovered pot (or until your desired crustiness).

 ![](/assets/img/2018-11-02/IMG_3816.jpeg)